 In some cases, satellite TV providers like DirecTV give their longtime customers a discount on their subscriptions.
 Usually, these discounts last for a couple of months.
 However, if customers have been prepaying for their subscription, they will be owed a refund for the difference in price.

-Unfortunately, in these cases, the refund procedures can be made intentionally arduous by DirecTV.
+Unfortunately, in these cases, DirecTV may make the refund procedures intentionally arduous.
 One determined customer took DirecTV to a small claims court for a refund of $23!

 Suing DirecTV for falsified contracts and contradictory fees

-Apart from refund problems, DirecTV customers have reported other issues with the company’s services and their pricing.
-More specifically, one customer said that the company charged them almost double the amount of the stated installation fees for a satellite dish.
+Apart from refund problems, DirecTV customers have reported many other issues with the company’s services and their pricing.
+One customer said that the company charged them almost double the amount of the stated installation fees for a satellite dish.
 The customer in question filed a small claims lawsuit and received a full refund.
-In fact, DirecTV did not even show up, so the customer won by default.
+DirecTV did not even show up, so the customer won by default.

 Even more distressingly, there are multiple reports of DirecTV treating work orders as new contracts.
 For example, one customer had to replace some piece of DirecTV equipment in their home, and the company treated the work order that the user signed as a renewed contract.
 Once the user’s valid contract expired, DirecTV tried to charge them a cancellation fee.
 Luckily, the money was returned after a case in small claims court.

-As you may have noticed, bringing your issue with DirecTV before a small claims court can be complicated.
-But the entire process is smooth and straightforward with the automatization brought by DoNotPay.
-No plaintiff needs to deal with bothersome paperwork and tons of online research on the court rules any longer.
-A short interaction with the DoNotPay iPhone app or web browser app will give you everything you need to bring your case against DirecTV to a successful conclusion.
+Bringing your issue with DirecTV before a small claims court can be complicated.
+But the entire process will be smooth and straightforward with DoNotPay.
+No plaintiff needs to deal with bothersome paperwork or tons of online research about court rules any longer.
+A short interaction with the DoNotPay in your will give you everything you need to bring your case against DirecTV to a successful conclusion.